turingschool/front-end-curriculum/lessons/module-3/testing-async.md

 })
 ```

-Our third test looks similar to our first, however because we don't care about any state changes, and just want to
+Our third test looks similar to our first.
+We need to step through the asynchronous behavior of a successful fetch to determine if our `mockUpdateGroceryList` was called with the correct param.
-assert that our `updateGroceryList` mock was called, we don't need to update the component.

 ```javascript
 // AddGroceryForm.test.js